Measurement of Branching Fractions of $J/\psi$ and $\psi(3686)$ decays to $\Sigma^{+}$ and $\overline{\Sigma}^-$: Systematic Uncertainties

 \subsection{Decay parameters}

 The signal MC sample is generated according to a set of decay parameters which have been measured through multi-dimensional fitting of angular distributions, where polarization effects and decay asymmetry have been included~\cite{Ablikim:2020lpe}.
-1000 sets of parameters are generated within one standard deviation taking into account their correlations and are used to generate new signal MC samples.
-The distributions of newly obtained efficiencies are fitted using a Gaussian function, and the widths are assigned as the systematic uncertainties, which are 1.3\% and 2.0\% for $\jtoss$ and $\ptoss$ respectively.
+Assuming no CP violation ($\alpha_{0} = \bar{\alpha}_{0}$), three decay parameters $\alpha_{\Psi}$, $\Delta\Phi_{\Psi}$ and $\alpha_{0}$ are used for $\Psi$ decay.
+We take the mean value and error matrix of these 3 parameters to build a 3 dimensional Gaussian distribution.
+Based on the 3 dimensional Gaussian distribution, we generate 1000 signal MC sample to evaluate the systematic uncertainty.
+The distributions of newly obtained efficiencies are fitted using a Gaussian function, and the widths are assigned as the systematic uncertainties, which are 0.6\% and 0.7\% for $\jtoss$ and $\ptoss$ respectively.